anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This value is defined in {{iana-rt}}.
 Upon success, the return payload will contain the join-port.

-The resource type (rt) "brski.jp" exclusively pertains the empty path resource, and signals that under this root the BRSKI/EST resources of a remote Registrar can be found deeper down in the resource hierarchy under `.well-known/brski` and `.well-known/est`.
+The resource type (rt) "brski.jp" exclusively pertains to the empty path resource, and signals that under this root the BRSKI/EST resources of a remote Registrar can be found deeper down in the resource hierarchy under `.well-known/brski` and `.well-known/est`.